Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

-Some tests are here carried out to validate the results from the previous sections.
-For all the experiments, we consider the speed of sound in air $c=343$~m/s.
+In this section, we verify and validate the proposed methods using both numerical simulations and experimental measurements..
+For all numerical experiments, we consider the speed of sound in air $c=343$~m/s.
 Codes have been implemented in \texttt{Python 3.12} with minimal dependencies, in particular relying on \texttt{NumPy 2.2.3} for vector computations \cite{harris2020array}.
 The implementation of Algorithm~\ref{alg:1} will be made available after the publication of this manuscript\footnote{https://github.com/dtu-act/green-function-rect-rooms.git}.